About BibleByte Books & Games

 Don Dengerink, Christian Education and Technology Consultant said, "In this age of technology we are seeing an explosion of knowledge in the area of computer science.
 The possibilities of growth and development with the use of computers in Christian Education are staggering and Conrod's book is a step in the right direction.
 Conrod's use of games to introduce and reinforce Biblical truth makes learning fun for both children and adults."

-Today, BIBLEBYTE BOOKS AND GAMES, is now a publishing division of Kidware Software LLC, which is still owned by Philip Conrod continues to publish their award winning COMPUTER BIBLE GAMES programming tutorials for Christian middle-school and high-school students.
+Today, BIBLEBYTE BOOKS AND GAMES continues to publish our award winning COMPUTER BIBLE GAMES programming tutorials for Christian middle-school and high-school students.
+Below are links to our latest published editions of each of these award winning computer programming tutorials